-Also, always use unsweetened peanut butter, such as Dogsbutter.
+Also, always use unsweetened peanut butter.
 Some artificially sweetened options are dangerous for dogs.

-Want to go really simple?
-KONG brand has a ready-made option: their easy treat fillings, which come in multiple flavors.
+Want to make it really simple?
+Kong brand has a ready-made option: its Easy Treat fillings, which come in multiple flavors.
 You’ll love the nozzle that makes it easy to dispense.

 3. Your Leftover Snacks